 For annual earnings up to 2 times the salary 'S' (€18,985.61 x 2 = €37,971.21), the total salary of the injured worker is taken into account.
 For the portion of the worker's annual earnings higher than two times 'S' but lower than eight times 'S' (€151,884.87), 1/3 of the salary is taken into account.

-When the injured person has a permanent disability rating of at least 80% and is unable to perform activities of daily living, they qualify for a supplementary benefit in addition to their permanent disability pension: the additional caregiver's benefit ("prestation complémentaire pour recours à tierce personne"/ PCRTP).
-The amount of this benefit is calculated based on the insured's caregiving needs, which are determined by the pension payer's medical department using a chart to evaluate ten activities that the victim cannot perform by him or herself.
+The amount of the PCRTP benefit is calculated based on the insured's caregiving needs, which are determined by the pension payer's medical department using a chart to evaluate ten activities that the victim cannot perform by him or herself.

 The three fixed rates are as follows (as from April 1st, 2022):

 When an accident at work or occupational disease results in the death of the employee, some of the employee's dependents may be entitled to a survivor's pension.
 Such dependents include:

-The amount of pensions paid to all survivors combined may not exceed 85% of the annual salary on the basis of which they were determined (where applicable, the amount of each pension is lowered proportionally).
+The amount of pensions paid to all survivors combined may not exceed 85% of the deceased person's annual salary.
+Where applicable, the amount of each pension will be lowered proportionally.